 The Venice of the Alps is not an entirely apt nickname.
 In some ways, it is justified: there are canals and tourists with cameras.
 In others, the charm of Annecy in winter is a million miles from the bustle of Venice, particularly down by the lake on a misty morning.

 As our trip ended, we decided we would love to visit again in the summer to enjoy the activities on the water and the mountains in warm weather.
+There are so many things to do in Annecy France and we definitely want to go back!
 Either summer or winter, we can recommend this little jewel of a town to anyone who is looking for something to do to while away a couple of days in the French Alps.
 Particularly if that something involves cheese.